 Chilbolton, St Mary-the-Less Church - 3.9 miles (Historic Church)

-Nearest Accommodation to Stockbridge Old St Peter's Church:
+Nearest Holiday Cottages to Stockbridge Old St Peter's Church: